- Travel and Places»

 - locking the refrigerator doors completely.

-I advise buying two sets of the refrigerator bars because you will need more than three to adequately secure your fridge food.
+I use two sets of the refrigerator bars because I need more than three to adequately secure the food in my fridge.
+Once they're in place, nothing moves!

 How to Secure Your RV's Interior for Travel gives more information about what to do to make sure that cold foods stay put while you are on the move.